Tallulah (film): Production

 Tallulah was written and directed by Sian Heder as a spin-off of her 2006 short film Mother, about a homeless woman who is forced to babysit a toddler with an irresponsible mother at a hotel.
 By the time that Mother was released in May 2006, Heder had completed the feature-length screenplay for Tallulah, based on her perception of women who "probably know they shouldn't have kids, but then they do it anyway".

 The story was inspired by her experience of working as a babysitter for hotel guests in Los Angeles, when she was once required to babysit a toddler whose neglectful mother had come to a Beverly Hills hotel in order to have an extramarital affair.
 She said that, after the incident, "I left the hotel, got in my car and cried the whole way home, and I thought, I should have taken that kid."

 In May 2015, it was announced that Elliot Page (Note: Initially credited as Ellen Page, Netflix updated the onscreen credits, from Ellen within a week (by December 8, 2020) of Page announcing his name change, as well as credits on other Page's works in its exclusive library of streaming products, including the film Flatliners (2017), the television series The Umbrella Academy (first two seasons, 2019–2020), and the television miniseries Tales of the City (2019).) and Allison Janney would star in the film's lead roles, after working together previously on Juno (2007) and Touchy Feely (2013).
 Filming began in June 2015 in New York City, primarily in the borough of Manhattan.
 The film was produced by Heather Rae, Russell Levine, Chris Columbus, Eleanor Columbus and Todd Traina, and financed by Route One Entertainment and Ocean Blue Entertainment.

 Michael Lloyd and Cutting Edge Group produced the soundtrack of songs inspired by the film's screenplay.
 Michael Brook composed the film's score.

 Release

 Tallulah had its world premiere at the 2016 Sundance Film Festival on January 23, 2016.
 Prior to the film's premiere at the festival, Netflix acquired distribution rights to the film.
 The film was released on July 29, 2016.

+The film was removed from Netflix on July 29, 2026, due to the expiration of its distribution and licensing agreements.